chavdarovae/Version-control-test/README.md

 - git pull --rebase - merges the latest state of repo into the current branch

 - git log --oneline - lists all commits in lines
+- git cherry-pick <commit-id> - selects only a particular commit from another branch